Grande Prairie: Sports and recreation

 In 1995, the city hosted the Canada Games.
 The event was televised nationally on CBC Television.
 Hundreds of athletes competed in the events and the city gained status and recognition as a result.
 The city played host to the 2010 Arctic Winter Games from March 6–13, 2010.

 There are a number of parks in Grande Prairie, including the large Muskoseepi Park in the Bear Creek valley which winds its way throughout the city.
 Muskoseepi Park has excellent walking and bike trails extending nearly the entire length of Bear Creek, from the northwest to the southeast of the city.
 The park also contains the Ernie Radbourne Pavilion, the outdoor Bear Creek Swimming Pool and the outdoor Muskoseepi Park Pond which converts into a skating rink in the winter.

 Crystal Lake in the northeast part of the city also has parkland, preserved wetlands (great for birdwatching), and walking/bike paths around its entire circumference.

 Nestled within spruce and pine trees, on the south east side of the city, just a couple of minutes from downtown, is Evergreen Park.
 The park and facilities are home to the annual Grande Prairie Stompede event, which draws upwards of 30,000 people annually.
 The park is the largest full featured exhibition facility north of Edmonton, and can cater to upwards of 10,000 people at a time.
 It has a restaurant (open daily) and a lounge, and hosts events such as agricultural shows, rodeos, chuckwagon races, horse racing, sportsman and RV shows.
 A variety of halls, convention spaces and conference facilities all with paved parking are available.
 The largest building, the Entrec Centre has 105,000 sqft of space, with a 46,000 sqft main hall, and has hosted many concerts and trade shows in the past.
-Evergreen Park also has a 76 spot RV and Marine Campground which is open in the summer from May to October, as well as an archery centre, an equestrian facility, and 12 baseball diamonds.
+Evergreen Park also has a 76 spot RV and Marine Campground which is open in the summer from May to October, as well as an archery centre, an equestrian facility, and 12 baseball diamonds, which are home to the Grande Prairie Reds Baseball Club.

 Grande Prairie has three 18-hole golf courses, The Dunes Golf and Winter Club, the Bear Creek Golf Club, and the Grande Prairie Golf and Country Club.
 A fourth golf course, Grovedale Golf Course, is also located approximately 20 km to the southwest of the city.

 Early in 2017, a new nine hole course, The Bear Paw Golf Course, with a par level of 3 opened up in the South Bear Creek Recreation Area.